-3.3 Ground 3 The site does not have the general characteristics of 'open country'.
+3.3 Ground 3

+The site does not have the general characteristics of open country.

-There are views both up and down the valley from this site.
-The description of 'down' given in the CA's Mapping Methodology (revised July 2002) is as follows:
+The description of 'down' given in the C A's Mapping Methodology (revised July 2002) is as follows:

-"In describing down as being 'generally within an open landscape' we mean that, whilst individual land parcels might comprise enclosures of varying size they will be part of a typical chalk or limestone landscape, sometimes with open vistas across undulating countryside and sometimes comprising steep-sided 'scarp' slopes and dry valleys with more limited views".
+"In describing down as being 'generally within an open landscape' we mean that, whilst individual land parcels might comprise enclosures of varying size, they will be part of a typical chalk or limestone landscape, sometimes with vistas across undulating countryside and sometimes comprising steep-sided 'scarp' slopes and dry valleys with more limited views".